luckinet/tabshiftr/README.md

     that there are further table arrangements, but they are not clear at this stage, issues submitted by users and contributors should be helpful.
+  - Informative error management is work in process.
   - Moreover, the resulting schema descriptions can be useful for data archiving or database building and tabshiftr should at some point support that those schemas can be exported into data-formats that